× Home Categories Reviews About

 Karrimat

-A classic brand name that has become a generic term for a simple, foam roll-up sleeping mat.
+A generic term for a simple, foam roll-up sleeping mat.

 L